AU suspends Guinea-Bissau for coup, talks under way

 “Increasingly repressive measures are being employed by the military as they try to stifle mounting criticism within the country and internationally,” Marise Castro, Amnesty International’s Guinea Bissau expert, said in a statement.

-Guinea-Bissau’s military has announced the formation of a “national transition council” to prepare for fresh elections.
-But the main political party, PAIGC, has refused to take part, robbing this move of any credibility.
+Guinea-Bissau’s military has announced the formation of a “national transition council” tasked with leading the nation to fresh elections.
+But a refusal to participate by the main political party, PAIGC, has robbed this of any credibility.

-Gomes Junior was unpopular with military chiefs because he backed plans to reform the bloated army, which is accused of involvement in drug-trafficking by Western security agencies.
+Gomes Junior was unpopular with military chiefs because he backed plans to reform the bloated army, which is accused by Western security agencies of involvement in drug-trafficking.

 A shadowy self-styled “Military Command” said it acted to head off what it alleged was a secret pact between Gomes Junior and Angola to “annihilate Guinea-Bissau’s armed forces”.